Eye Movement Desensitization

 1

-Resourcing Phase consists of history gathering, core belief assessment, treatment planning and target planning, and actual resourcing through creation of a safe space and a safe container.
+Consists of history gathering, core belief assessment, treatment planning, target planning, and actual resourcing through creation of a safe space and a safe container.

 2

-Reprocessing Phase consists of the actual EMDR process to discover and dis-empower traumatic memories and dysfunction core belief patterns through desensitization and reprocessing so someone can remember the event(s) without being triggered or re-experiencing the event(s) from an emotional and/ or reactive perspective.
+Consists of the actuial EMDR process to discover and disempower traumatic memories and dysfunctional core belief patterns through desensitization and reprocessing so someone can remember the event(s) from an emotional and/or reactive perspective.

 3

-Integration Phase consists of installation of these positive core belief patterns and memories, so they are embodied.
+Consists of installation of these positive core belief patterns and memories, so they are embodied.
 This process allows for a rediscovery of one’s strengths and skills.
-Lastly, therapist inquiry and observation scan the body to complete the closure process.
+Lastly, therapist inquiry and observational scan of the body to complete the closure process.

 • Addictions